 Does the FTC regulate ads for alcoholic beverages?

 The FTC can take action if an alcohol ad is deceptive or unfair.
 The Bureau of Alcohol, Tobacco and Firearms (ATF) also has jurisdiction over deceptive or misleading alcohol labeling and advertising.

 Is it legal to advertise distilled spirits on TV?

-Until recently, there was a voluntary policy within the distilled spirits industry not to advertise on television.
-In 1996, the industry repealed that policy.
-However, many broadcasters still do not accept ads for distilled spirits.
+Until 1996, there was a voluntary policy within the distilled spirits industry not to advertise on television.
+Many broadcasters still do not accept ads for distilled spirits.

 Bait and Switch

 How does the FTC define "bait and switch" advertising?

 It's illegal to advertise a product when the company has no intention of selling that item, but instead plans to sell a consumer something else, usually at a higher price.
 For more information, ask the FTC for its Guides Against Bait Advertising.